 Testimonials give customers confidence in your product.
 They can resolve a customer’s primary concerns, make them feel good about contacting you, and solidify their decision to buy.
-What your testimonials do for your business depends largely on how they’re presented.
-We’ve updated this blog post to include 8 testimonial templates and examples, how they’re used, and how you can get these types of testimonials for your business.
+What your testimonials do for your business depends mainly on how they’re presented.
+We’ve updated this blog post in 2021 to include nine testimonial templates and examples, how they’re used, and how you can get these types of testimonials for your business.

 What is a Testimonial and Why You Should Use Them?

 A testimonial is a customer’s endorsement of your business.
 It shows approval and support for the product, service, or experience you provide.
 Some testimonials are short, with just a sentence or two showing the customer’s approval.
 Other testimonials are longer, with detailed descriptions, pictures, and videos.
 Both of these types of testimonials, and those in between, can be valuable, depending on how you use them.

 Testimonials are important to build trust in your business and help move leads down the sales funnel.
 Over 70% of consumers say positive testimonials increase their trust in a business.
 Testimonials can also increase revenue by turning more leads into customers.
 In fact, using customer testimonials regularly can generate approximately 62% more revenue.

 It’s important to leverage testimonials, but what makes up a great testimonial?